 People and society are not always rational or predictable.
 The motives and rationales of people are not always clear, sometimes not even to themselves.
 This means that, although we can ask the questions, the answers we obtain from our respondents cannot necessarily be regarded as fact or unambiguous.
-Our social awareness also means that we are not always prepared to be frank in our discussions of our behaviour, attitudes and belief systems.
+Our social awareness also means that we, as participants and as researchers, are not always committee established by an institution or organisation for the task of viewing research proposals and monitoring ongoing investigations with the aim of protecting the welfare and rights of participants in that research. prepared to be frank in our discussions of our behaviour, attitudes and belief systems.
 We would not be surprised if, for example, a study of weight-loss program participants found a discrepancy between the self-reported eating behaviour of the respondents and the associated weekly weight loss.
 As researchers, we must recognise the essential subjectivity of much of our data, but not be paralysed by it.